BlackMages/RMMV-Plugins/ETC/README.md

 This folder consist of:
-- Collection of addon for plugins that is not created by me.
+- Collection of addons/extensions for other programmer's plugins.

 ---